sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 }
 ```

-###  Question 33: How do you prevent the default action of an event in JavaScript?
+###  33: How do you prevent the default action of an event in JavaScript?

 Use `preventDefault()` method on the event object to stop the browser's default behavior.
 This is commonly used with form submissions, link clicks, or keyboard events where you want custom handling instead of default browser actions.